open-simh/.github/docs/simdocs/id_doc.md

 Changing the mode of either unit changes both.
 The default mode is KSR.

-The Teletype has a BREAK key, which is not present on today\'s keyboards.
-To simulate pressing the break key, stop the simulator and use the command:
+The Teletype has a BREAK key, which is not present on today's keyboards.
+To simulate pressing the break key, stop the simulator and use the
+command:

 SET TT BREAK